chas-academy/u04-todo-app-axelra82/README.md

 This might take a couple of minutes (on the first run).
 All images will be downloaded, after everything is in place docker will start the containers.

-The app takes a little while to initiate (the `run npm start` command is run when the nodejs container is up).
+The app takes a little while to initiate (the `npm run start` command is run when the nodejs container is up).

 Once everything is up and running you will be able to visit [http://localhost:3000](http://localhost:3000) for the app.